 Today´s generation of parents are raising their children in a unique world, one unlike anything the human race has previously experienced.
 Most families are immersed in technology, whether they realize it or not.
 These technological devices require programming, or coding, to function, and it is a skill set that is becoming more and more necessary on an international level.

 Half puzzles and games, half coding tutorials, Tynker is a series of building blocks that will lead to kids creating their own games.
 They can even hand draw their own people and backgrounds to give their games a personal touch.
 Once kids have remixed their own game after learning the basics, the game can be published to the community.
-You can use this app to code certain real-world toys, such as a Sphero robot and Parrot mini drones.
+You can use this app to code certain real-world robot toys, such as a Sphero robot and Parrot mini drones.

 With Tickle, kids can program items around the house, such as toy robots, flying drones, Lego, and other smart toys and devices.
 These bits of code will create real-world interactions between kids and these devices, or you can even cause multiple devices to interact with each other.
 Because of the real world application, the creative possibilities are endless.
 Plus, kids will get an immediate sense of satisfaction and they will comprehend exactly how powerful coding can be.